olpeh/olpeh.github.io/_posts/2021-03-02-js-should-be-your-last-resort.md

 >
 > – [Wikipedia: Law of the instrument](https://en.wikipedia.org/wiki/Law_of_the_instrument){:target="\_blank"}{:rel="noopener noreferrer"}

-**Note:** In this blog post, I'm only talking about JS even though I'm mostly using TS at my projects – it ends up as JS after compilation any ways.
+**Note:** In this blog post, I'm only talking about JS even though I'm mostly using TS at my projects – it ends up as JS after compilation anyways.

 ### What to Take into Account When Implementing UI

-This mindset of using JS for everything causes unnecessary processing that needs to be run on your end users' devices as unnecessary client side JS, that needs to be downloaded, parsed and executed.
+This mindset of using JS for everything causes unnecessary processing that needs to be run on your end users' devices as unnecessary client-side JS.
+All the JS on a website needs to be downloaded, parsed and executed.
 This is quite often the cause of slow and unresponsive websites on low-end mobile devices or slow network speeds.

 #### How you should be thinking instead: